Sponsor a Mating Pair

 Lighthawk

-Mexican gray wolves Lighthawk (M1564) and Trumpet (F1505) are stellar parents and we're hoping they'll welcome additional pups this spring!
-The pair currently live with their five adult sons (bit of a mood-dampener) and we’re hopeful that they’ll add to their brood this spring.
+Mexican gray wolves Lighthawk and Trumpet are stellar parents to their five children that still “live at home” and we're hoping they'll welcome additional pups this spring!
+The tightly bonded duo has welcomed five litters since 2018 – could this year see them welcome their 6th?
 Paws crossed that their pup-making prowess continues and they’ll increase not only their family size, but the entire Mexican wolf population.

 Trumpet